hkhanna/jovian/README.md

 - how I did edge case analysis
 - admin/ user account
 - API endpoint with pagination etc
+- Mention auth and how it's out of scope but would make sense here

 ## Local Development